 Here’s an example.
 Let’s say you are really good at writing and one of your top 5 values is “service” – to help others.
-Employers that might be best suited for you will mostly likely be in the nonprofit or high service industries.
+Employers that might be best suited for you will most likely be in the nonprofit or high service industries.

 But what if you have the same skills but your top value is “wealth” – to have plenty of money?
 You will find greater satisfaction working with employers in the financial marketplace or high technology where you have the opportunity to accumulate wealth more rapidly.

-In my case creative arts and service have always been close ties.
+In my case, creative arts and service have always been close ties.
 The way I managed these values in my career was to choose one for a period of time.
 So I began my career in the arts working in luxury hotel interior design.

-Then 5 years later, these I flip flopped these and my service value became the driver of my career decisions at which point I became a career counselor.
+Then 5 years later, these I flip-flopped these and my service value became the driver of my career decisions at which point I became a career counselor.
 My creative arts took the back seat and was expressed through my hobbies.